Mount Fuji, Japan

 Spring (March to May):

-This is a charming season to go to Mount Fuji, especially in the time of cherry blossom.
-There’s a stark contrast with flamboyant sakura flowers and Mount Fuji covered with snow.
+This is a charming season to visit Mount Fuji, especially during cherry blossom.
+There is a stark contrast between the flamboyant sakura flowers and Mount Fuji, covered with snow.

 Summer (June to August)

-Summer is the finest period for climbing Mount Fuji since the climate is milder and the trails are passable.
-Another breathtaking event, the Shibazakura Festival in the early summer, is when the fields get pink with ferns and the mountain on the horizon creates a backdrop to the entire spectacle.
+Summer is the best time for climbing Mount Fuji, as the climate is milder and the trails are passable.
+Another breathtaking event, the Shibazakura Festival in early summer, is when the fields get pink with ferns, and the mountain on the horizon creates a backdrop to the entire spectacle.

 Autumn (September to November)

-Fuji Five Lakes area is a magnet during the fall to photographers and hikers when given the enlivening touch of not just nature but also the falling leaves.
-The temperature, being also lower, is really a pleasure for those who prefer cooler outdoor conditions.
+The Fuji Five Lakes area is a magnet for photographers and hikers during the fall, thanks to the revitalizing touch of nature and the stunning display of falling leaves.
+The lower temperature is also a pleasure for those who prefer cooler outdoor conditions.

 Winter (December to February)